 What this is, in plain language

-A detailed magnetic resonance scan of the brain, performed twice — once without dye and once after contrast — to highlight blood vessels, tumors, infections, or areas of inflammation.
+A detailed magnetic resonance scan of the brain performed both before and after IV contrast to highlight blood vessels, tumors, infections, or areas of inflammation.

 Why a clinician orders it